I. M. Pei: Education and formative years

-Although he disliked the Beaux-Arts emphasis at MIT, Pei excelled in his studies.
+Although he disliked the Beaux-Arts emphasis, Pei excelled in his studies.
 "I certainly don't regret the time at MIT", he said later.
 "There I learned the science and technique of building, which is just as essential to architecture."
 Pei received his BArch degree in 1940; his thesis was titled "Standardized Propaganda Units for War Time and Peace Time China".

 While visiting New York City in the late 1930s, Pei met a Wellesley College student named Eileen Loo.
 They began dating and married in the spring of 1942.
 She enrolled in the landscape architecture program at Harvard University, and Pei was thus introduced to members of the faculty at Harvard's Graduate School of Design (GSD).
 He was excited by the lively atmosphere and joined the GSD in December 1942.

 Less than a month later, Pei suspended his work at Harvard to join the National Defense Research Committee, which coordinated scientific research into U.S. weapons technology during World War II.
 Pei's background in architecture was seen as a considerable asset; one member of the committee told him: "If you know how to build you should also know how to destroy."
 The fight against Germany was ending, so he focused on the Pacific War.
 The U.S. realized that its bombs used against the stone buildings of Europe would be ineffective against Japanese cities, mostly constructed from wood and paper; Pei was assigned to work on incendiary bombs.
 Pei spent two and a half years with the NDRC, but revealed few details of his work.

-In 1945 Eileen gave birth to a son, T'ing Chung; she withdrew from the landscape architecture program in order to care for him.
+In 1945, Eileen gave birth to a son, T'ing Chung, and she withdrew from the landscape architecture program in order to care for him.
 Pei returned to Harvard in the autumn of 1945, and received a position as assistant professor of design.
 The GSD was developing into a hub of resistance to the Beaux-Arts orthodoxy.
 At the center were members of the Bauhaus, a European architectural movement that had advanced the cause of modernist design.
 The Nazi regime had condemned the Bauhaus school, and its leaders left Germany.
-Two of these, Walter Gropius and Marcel Breuer, took positions at the Harvard GSD.
+Two of them, Walter Gropius and Marcel Breuer, took positions at the Harvard GSD.
 Their iconoclastic focus on modern architecture appealed to Pei, and he worked closely with both men.

 One of Pei's design projects at the GSD was a plan for an art museum in Shanghai.
 He wanted to create a mood of Chinese authenticity in the architecture without using traditional materials or styles.
 The design was based on straight modernist structures, organized around a central courtyard garden, with other similar natural settings arranged nearby.
-It was very well received; Gropius, in fact, called it "the best thing done in [my] master class."
+It was very well received, with Gropius calling it "the best thing done in [my] master class."
 Pei received his MArch degree in 1946, and taught at Harvard for another two years.